lumilio/Jungle-didakoo.com-README.md/README.md

 ## The Trees <img src="https://imgur.com/HJTKsI7.jpg" alt="drawing" style=""/>

 Each side has 3x Tree squares surrounding its Piramid.
 A player may move on and off of his own tree squares with no effect.
-If, however, a player moves onto the opponent’s tree square, that piece loses all of its power, and may be eaten by any of the defending pieces.
+If, however, a player moves on the opponent’s tree square, that piece loses all of its power, and may be eaten by any of the defending pieces.

 ## The Piramid

-Animals are not allowed to move into their own Piramid.
+Animals are not allowed to move on their own Piramid.
 When an animal moves into the opponent’s Piramid, it has won the game.

 ![Imgur Image](http://i.imgur.com/tuJgkIV.jpg)